 Every tattoo and person is completely different and it is impossible to know how one tattoo will fade compared to another.
 Because of this, we base our pricing on size, location, colour and age of the tattoo and work with you to come up with a tailored pay-as-you go treatment plan.
-Consultations are always free and this will give our certified laser technicians the opportunity to asses and evaluate your individual tattoo and create a treatment plan specifically for you with prices starting at $75/session!
+Consultations are always free and this will give our certified laser technicians the opportunity to asses and evaluate your individual tattoo and create a treatment plan specifically for you!

 This is always the most important question for clients and we pride ourselves on being honest and realistic with people.
 The short answer is we don’t know due to all the variables that go into the removal process.
 However, amateur tattoos many times take just a few sessions while on average a black professional tattoo can take anywhere from 5-10 treatments.
 When colours get thrown into the mix this becomes much more difficult to estimate.
 Another option is lightening to cover-up which can usually be done in 2-5 sessions for most tattoos depending on what you have planned as a cover-up.
 Our technicians are excellent at setting realistic and tailored programs for your specific situation.